M.A. in Childhood Studies

 Structure of Course

 Learners can complete this course on a full-time basis over 1 year and on a part-time basis over 2 years.
-Attendance would normally require attendance in person (either in class or on Zoom) on 1 evening per week (6 pm to 9 pm) and Saturdays (9.30 am to 4.30 pm) in the academic year from September to July.
-The timetable has been structured to optimise the utilisation of online learning via Zoom where this allows, but skills-based components do require a certain amount of in-person attendance and it is taught using a combination of classroom-based and blended learning techniques via Zoom.
-This allows the learner to access classes in person or using on-line facilities.
-In certain skill-based modules, attendance will be a mandatory requirement.
+Attendance would normally require attendance in person (either in class or on Zoom) on 1 evening per week (6 pm to 9 pm) and Saturdays (9.30 am to 4.30 pm)Â in the academic year from September to July.
+The timetable has been structured to optimise the utilisation of online learning via Zoom which allows the learner to access classes using on-line facilities.

 On the Part-Time route, this Research Module is taken in Semester 4.
 The Dissertation Module commences in Semester 1 and is due for completion and submission in Semester 3 for Full-time Students and Semester 5 for Part-Time Students.